mappum/event-cleanup/README.md

 wrapper.removeAll()
 ```

-`prevents` lets you wrap an [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter), letting you add/remove listeners to a separate `EventEmitter` without polluting the original.
+`event-cleanup` lets you wrap an [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter), letting you add/remove listeners to a separate `EventEmitter` without polluting the original.
 When you are done, you can clean up all of the listeners added to the wrapper `EventEmitter`.

 ### API